-Course Assessment: Continuous assessment through tutorials, assignments, Methods Quizzes and
+Course Assessment: Continuous assessment through tutorials, assignments, Methods Quizzes and Minor test and Major Theory Examination

-1.To understand the nature and scope of tax management.

-- 2.To understand the concept and computation of Income under the different heads. - 3.To understand the process of Filing of returns, Tax appeals, Revision & Review etc. - 4.To understand the concept of Goods and Services Tax (GST) and their Implications.
+- 1.To understand the nature and scope of tax management. - 2.To understand the concept and computation of Income under the different heads. - 3.To understand the process of Filing of returns, Tax appeals, Revision & Review etc. - 4.To understand the concept of Goods and Services Tax (GST) and their Implications.